The Ward Powell Group

 It doesn’t look like a mistake.

-It looks like normal activity.
+It looks like normal activity—and that’s why it’s often missed.

 It’s not just the dollar that leaves.
 It’s what that dollar could have produced if it stayed.
 Over time, that difference compounds—and becomes significant.